ardgilb/redpoint/resources/design-document.md

 ## 1. Problem Statement

 Redpoint will allow users to leave the clunky climbing guidebooks at home and access all the information they need for a day at the crag through their internet-connected device.
-Additionally, users will be able to add routes to their tick-lists and to-do-lists, comments on routes, upload photos of routes, and search routes based on a variety of attributes.
+Users will be able to view real-time weather forecasts for areas they plan to visit.
+Also, users will be able to add routes to their personal logbooks and add comments on routes.

-Questions:
-* When do users get created?
-The first time they comment/add a climb to one of their lists?
-Or the first time they log into the app?
-Probably the latter.
-* How can I make it so I can view climbs for a particular crag in a left -> right order?
-* Does the weather API call happen from the front end?
-I believe so.

 ## 2. Use Cases

-1. As a user, I would like to see a list of all the climbing areas on the homepage of the app.
+1. As a user, I would like to search all climbing areas on the homepage of the app.
 2. As a user, I'd like to be able to click into an area and see all crags in that area and the weather forecast in that area.
 3. As a user, I'd like to be able to click into a crag and see all the routes in that crag.
 4. As a user, I'd like to click on a route and see all its attributes (difficulty, description, protection, location, comments)
-5. As a user, I'd like to be able to add a comment to a route (extension: make comments that expire in 7 days, 30 days, or never)
+5. As a user, I'd like to be able to add a comment to a route.
-6. As a user, I'd like to be able to update a comment.
+6. As a user, I'd like to be able to delete a comment.
-7. As a user, I'd like to be able to add a route to my to-do list
-8. As a user, I'd like to be able to add a route to my tick list (including notes on it like how many tries, redpoint/onsight, conditions, etc.)
+7. As a user, I'd like to be able to add a route to my logbook list (including notes on it like how many tries, redpoint/onsight, conditions, etc.)
-9. I'd like to be able to go to my profile and see / edit my to-do / tick lists and comments.
+8. I'd like to be able to go to my profile and see / edit my logbook.
-10. I'd like to be able to go to another climbers profile and see their to-do/tick lists and comments.

 ## 4. Project Scope

 ### 4.1.
 In Scope

-The app will offer a way for users to interact with the route data that has been loaded in by the developers and present it in an organized way.
+The app will offer a way for users to interact with the route data that comes from the OpenBeta API it in an organized way.
-Users will be able to create/delete comments on routes and update their own to-do lists and tick lists with climbs that already exist in the guidebook.
+Users will be able to create/delete comments on routes and update their own logbooks with climbs that already exist in the guidebook.

 Users will be able to see a local weather forecast from the "Area" page